Feb 10, 2026 · 7 min read

 - Missing Context: A spreadsheet does not know if a machine was running efficiently or if it spent 40 hours in a degraded, high-energy/low-output fault state.

-- Audit Trails: When a European auditor asks for the definitive proof of the energy consumed by "Furnace 3 on October 14th between 08:00 and 12:00," finding the paper trail in an Excel sheet is impossible.
+- Audit Trails: When a European auditor asks for the definitive proof of the energy consumed by "Furnace 3 on October 14th between 08:00 and 12:00," finding a reliable paper trail in an Excel sheet is often impractical.

 Automating CBAM Compliance with Proxus IIoT

-By deploying the Proxus Platform, you eliminate the manual guesswork and build an automated "Carbon Passport" for every product leaving your dock.
+By deploying the Proxus Platform, you can reduce manual guesswork and build a more automated "Carbon Passport" workflow for products leaving your dock.

 Step 1: Sub-Meter the Production Assets